Krylov complexity in a natural basis for the Schr\"odinger algebra

 The autocorrelator computed using the Krylov basis for $SL_{2}(\mathbb{R})$ can be reproduced using a thermofield double setup in the context of holography.
 The Schr\"{o}dinger algebra is non-Lorentzian and its holographic manifestation is less well understood \cite{Taylor:2015glc,Son:2008ye}.
 Perhaps the here presented results, the autocorrelator that exhibits doubly-exponential scrambling specifically, can provide a bench mark for further developing Schr\"{o}dinger holography.

 Finally, it is important to ask what our results imply for the bigger picture and how do they fit into our understanding of Krylov complexity and its relation to other complexity measures.
 Here we have established that one can obtain analytic results for systems with symmetry that go beyond the case of semisimple Lie algebras.
-The key ingredient in this endeavour is the use of generalized coherent states, which appear to play a prevalent role not only when it comes to Krylov complexity, but also in approaches to complexity that rely on geometry as is the case in \cite{Magan:2018nmu,Bueno:2019ajd,Caputa:2018kdj,Chagnet:2021uvi,Chattopadhyay:2023fob} for example.
+The key ingredient in this endeavour is the use of generalized coherent states, which appear to play a prevalent role not only when it comes to Krylov complexity, but also in approaches to complexity that rely on geometry as is the case in \cite{Magan:2018nmu,Bueno:2019ajd,Caputa:2018kdj,Chagnet:2021uvi,Chattopadhyay:2023fob,Lv:2023jbv} for example.
 This is due to the natural organization of coherent states in metric spaces as explained in detail in \cite{Perelomov:1986tf}.
 It would be interesting to think how our results fit into that framework as the Schrödinger group provides an incremental step in tackling more complicated problems like the Virasoro group which, being centrally extended, also falls into the category of non-semisimple groups.
 Due to its relevance in AdS/CFT this group has been studied extensively and there are some results with regard to complexity that take advantage of the associated geometry and are possibly implicitly related to certain classes of coherent states \cite{Caputa:2018kdj}.
-While there have been recent advances in understanding Krylov complexity from a holographic perspective \cite{Balasubramanian:2022gmo,Caputa:2022zsr, Rabinovici:2023yex} a rigorous holographic prescription is not yet available.
+Recently there have also been advances in understanding Krylov complexity from a holographic perspective \cite{Balasubramanian:2022gmo,Caputa:2022zsr, Rabinovici:2023yex}, although there are still many open questions that one would hope to address.
 Thus, we believe that our work is not only important for a non-relativistic limit of AdS/CFT, but also provides the groundwork for more general considerations.